ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 ![](http://robinsones.github.io/images/blog_post_pretty_plot.png)

 That's right: you can run **the exact same code** you've already written and get prettier plots, no extra code or new syntax required.
 Recently I was horrified when a more senior data scientist, and much better Python programmer, presented with default matplotlib aesthetics.
-There is a lot more functionality you can add that, but just this already offers an exponential improvement.
+Seaborn has much more to it besides these default aesthetics, but this feature already offers an exponential improvement.

 #### Easily Customizable Aesthetics